jbcodeforce/jbcodeforce.github.io/docs/architecture/aws.md

 SNS supports up to 10,000,000 subscriptions per topic, 100,000 topics limit.
 The subscribers can publish to topic via SDK and can use different protocols like: HTTP / HTTPS (with delivery retries – how many times), SMTP,  SMS, ...
 The subscribers can be a SQS, a Lambda, emails, Emails...
 Many AWS services can send data directly to SNS for notifications: CloudWatch (for alarms), Auto Scaling Groups notifications, Amazon S3 (on bucket events), CloudFormation.

-SNS can be combined with SQS: Producers oush once in SNS, receive in all SQS queues that are subscribers.
+SNS can be combined with SQS: Producers push once in SNS, receive in all SQS queues that they subscribed to.
 It is fully decoupled without any data loss.
 SQS allows for data persistence, delayed processing and retries.
 SNS cannot send messages to SQS FIFO queues.

 ### Kinesis

-It is like a managed alternative to kafka.
-It uses the same principle and features set.
+It is like a managed alternative to Kafka.
+It uses the same principle and feature set.

  ![kin](./images/aws/kinesis.png)

-Data can be kept to for 7 days.
+Data can be kept up to 7 days.
 Ability to replay data, multiple apps consume the same stream.
 Only one consumer per shard

 * **Kinesis Streams**: low latency streaming ingest at scale.
 They offer patterns for data stream processing.
 * **Kinesis Analytics**: perform real-time analytics on streams using SQL
 * **Kinesis Firehose**: load streams into S3, Redshift, ElasticSearch.
 Mo administration, auto scaling, serverless.

-One stream is made of many different shards (like kafka partition).
+One stream is made of many different shards (like Kafka partition).
 Capacity of 1MB/s or 1000 messages/s at write PER SHARD, and 2MB/s at read PER SHARD.
 Billing is per shard provisioned, can have as many shards as we want.
 Batching available or per message calls.

 captured Metrics are: # of incoming/outgoing bytes, # incoming/outgoing records, Write / read provisioned throughput exceeded, and iterator age ms.